fasiha/kanda.cafe/all-about-particles.md

 	1. Follows nouns; indicates such meanings as “and“ and “with” and sets off names
 		1. Joins nouns, usually two or three (but not phrases and clauses): “and” (contrast with や #8.1)
 		2. Indicates a comparison or contrast: “and” or (when a choice is asked for) “or”
-		3. “together, with“
+		3. “together, with”
 		4. \*Indicates a change or result (commonly used in the phrase となる) (に #13.8 is also used in this pattern; to is more formal and is commonly used in writing)
-		5. \*Following an expression of quantity, reinforces the negative idea of the sentence: “(not) as much as“
+		5. \*Following an expression of quantity, reinforces the negative idea of the sentence: “(not) as much as”
 	2. Used after onomatopoeic adverbs, or follows a word, clause, or sentence and proceeds such a verbs as いう, きく, and 思う to indicate what someone said, asked, thought, etc.
 		1. Indicates what someone said, ordered, asked, etc.
 		2. Indicates what someone thinks or feels